dwyl/sendemail/README.md

 #### Mailgun

 When you first sign up, Mailgun will provide a sandbox domain, which you can send from to test your integration.
 While in this sandbox, without a verified domain, you are limited to *300 emails per day*

+Moreover, while you can send from any email address, you can send TO only verified email addresses (requires a manual email verification step with the inbox owner)

 Once you're happy with your integration, you'll need to do the following: